Preventing the Spread of Schistosomiasis

-The Johns Hopkins Center for Communication Programs, in partnership with the Ugandan Ministry of Health, has created the Bilharzia Prevention Campaign to encourage people in 43 districts in Uganda to adopt behaviors to prevent the spread of schistosomiasis.
+The Johns Hopkins Center for Communication Programs, in partnership with the Ugandan Ministry of Health, created the Bilharzia Prevention Campaign to encourage people in 43 districts in Uganda to adopt behaviors to prevent the spread of schistosomiasis.

 Twenty percent of Ugandans over the age of 5 have schistosomiasis as do 30 percent of those between the ages of 2 and 5, according to a 2016 survey conducted by PMA2020.